 A Significant Non-U.S. Holder subject to the FIRPTA Tax will recognize gain or loss measured by the difference between (1) the sum of the amount of any cash received instead of a fractional share of Black Hills common stock and the fair market value of the Black Hills common stock received in the merger over (2) that Significant Non-U.S. Holder's tax basis in its Mallon common stock surrendered in the merger.
 Such gain or loss will be characterized as either ordinary or capital, depending on whether that Significant Non-U.S. Holder held its Mallon common stock as a capital asset.
-The aggregate tax basis of the Black Hills common stock received in the merger.
-Such gain or loss of the effective date of the merger.
-The Significant Non-U.S. Holder's holding period for the Black Hills common stock received in the merger is consummated.
+The aggregate tax basis of the Black Hills common stock received in the merger will equal the fair market value of that Black Hills common stock as of the effective date of the merger.
+The Significant Non-U.S. Holder's holding period for the Black Hills common stock received in the merger will begin the day after the merger is consummated.
 A Significant Non-U.S. Holder subject to the FIRPTA Tax may also be required to: